apache/trafficserver/doc/developer-guide/api/functions/TSLifecycleHookAdd.en.rst

       Called before the data for the certificate or key is loaded.
 The data argument to the callback is a pointer to a :type:`TSSecretID` which contains a pointer to the name of the certificate or key and the relevant version if applicable.

-      This hook gives the plugin a chance to load the certificate or key from an alternative source and set via the :c:func:`TSSslSecretSet` API.
+      This hook gives the plugin a chance to load the certificate or key from an alternative source and set via the :func:`TSSslSecretSet` API.
       If there is no plugin override, the certificate or key will be loaded from disk and the secret name will be interpreted as a file path.

    .. cpp:enumerator:: TS_LIFECYCLE_SHUTDOWN_HOOK

       Called after |TS| receiving a shutdown signal, such as SIGTERM.

-      Invoked with the event :c:data:`TS_EVENT_LIFECYCLE_SHUTDOWN` and ``nullptr`` data.
+      Invoked with the event :enumerator:`TS_EVENT_LIFECYCLE_SHUTDOWN` and ``nullptr`` data.

-.. c:struct:: TSPluginMsg
+.. struct:: TSPluginMsg

-   The data for the plugin message event :c:data:`TS_EVENT_LIFECYCLE_MSG`.
+   The data for the plugin message event :enumerator:`TS_EVENT_LIFECYCLE_MSG`.

-   .. c:var:: const char * tag
+   .. var:: const char * tag

       The tag of the message.
 This is a null terminated string.

-   .. c:var:: const void * data
+   .. var:: const void * data

       Message data (payload).
 This is a raw slab of bytes - no structure is guaranteed.

-   .. c:var:: size_t data_size
+   .. var:: size_t data_size

-      The number of valid bytes pointed at by :var:`TSPluginMsg.data`.
+      The number of valid bytes pointed at by :var:`TSPluginMsg::data`.

 Ordering
 ========